 - 1. Mentor all managers and employees to improve the safety culture of the company. - 2.
 Responsible for the daily administration of the Health and Safety program. - 3.
 Conduct an annual review of the Health and Safety program & manual. - 4.
 Post all safety bulletins, literature, posters, safety rules, and regulations. - 5.
-Assist in the investigation of incidents for all divisions. - 6.
+Assist in the investigation of incidents of all incidents. - 6.
 Analyze all incidents and preparation of all summaries. - 7.
-File all invoices for safety related purchases. - 8.
-Prepare a copy of inspection reports on the equipment. - 9.
-Will complete the annual office inspections - 10.
-Assist in the preparation of the safety meeting items. - 11.
-Schedule all training and maintain tracking of the training completed. - 12.
-Maintain current knowledge of safety literature, legislation, and industry safe work practices. - 13.
-Ensure that all safety equipment, fire fighting, and first aid equipment is maintained per code and legislated requirements. - 14.
-Ensure that all Workers Compensation Board employer reports are completed and submitted as required. - 15.
-Manage the implementation of the Modified Work Program for injured employees. - 16.
-Conduct all internal and external audits to maintain the Certificate of Recognition for the Health and Safety program. - 17.
-Provide information for all occupational health and safety issues to employees. - 18.
+Prepare a copy of inspection reports on the equipment. - 8.
+Will complete the annual office inspections - 9.
+Assist in the preparation of the safety meeting items. - 10.
+Schedule all training and maintain tracking of the training completed. - 11.
+Maintain current knowledge of safety literature, legislation, and industry safe work practices. - 12.
+Ensure that all safety equipment, fire fighting, and first aid equipment is maintained per code and legislated requirements. - 13.
+Ensure that all Workers Compensation Board employer reports are completed and submitted as required. - 14.
+Manage the implementation of the Modified Work Program for injured employees. - 15.
+Conduct all internal and external audits to maintain the Certificate of Recognition for the Health and Safety program. - 16.
+Provide information for all occupational health and safety issues to employees. - 17.
 Act as liaison with government agencies and associations related to safety issues.